Warning: Major spoilers follow for Squid Game.

 Not only did the South Korean series inspire everything from real-life robot dolls to amateur video game adaptations in its domination of popular culture in 2021, it also smashed countless streaming records (sorry, Bridgerton) and literally changed the game for how Netflix measures the success of its shows.

-Hwang Dong-hyuk's survival drama has been nothing short of a phenomenon for both Netflix and the entertainment industry as a whole – but how does it end, and what might happen next if its story continues?
+Hwang Dong-hyuk's survival drama has been nothing short of a phenomenon for both Netflix and the entertainment industry as a whole – but how does it end, and what might happen in Squid Game season 2?

 As the dust settles on Squid Game's first season, we endeavour to answer all of your burning questions about the future of the world's most popular show, starting with a breakdown of its ninth and final episode, titled One Lucky Day.